anmolagarwalcp810/Buffer-Manager/TestCases/README.md

 PAGE_SIZE = 26
 BUFFRE_SIZE = 40

-For final evaluation we can change these parameters to check your code, aslo make sure your code work for very large testcases too.
+In final evaluation we can change these parameters to test your code, aslo make sure your code work for very large testcases too.

  ## TC_search
 Test case for linear searh ad binary search